Breast / Mammogram

 An abdominal aortic aneurysm is a silent, life-threatening bulge in the body's main blood vessel, the aorta.
 This relatively quick, radiation-free scan of the abdomen can help detect this bulge early, before it becomes a medical emergency.

 These programs are designed for people without symptoms.
-If you notice something new or concerning, please see a clinician promptly — do not wait for a routine screening appointment.
+If you notice something new or concerning, please see a licensed healthcare provider promptly — do not wait for a routine screening appointment.

 Many Ontario screening programs allow self-referral or can be accessed through Health811, walk-in clinics, and community health centres.

 No family doctor?
-If you are between the ages of 50 and 74 and are at average risk, call Health811 to ask about having a FIT kit mailed directly to your home.
+If you are between the ages of 45 and 74 and are at average risk, call Health811 to ask about having a FIT kit mailed directly to your home.
+(As of July 1, 2026, Ontario lowered the average-risk screening age from 50 to 45.)

 Call 811 1-866-797-0007If you are between the ages of 40 and 74, you may self-refer for a mammogram through the Ontario Breast Screening Program — no doctor's referral is required.